Margaret Peterlin: State Department

 Peterlin was initially chosen by President-elect Donald Trump's 2016 transition team to help Rex Tillerson during the Senate confirmation process.
-She developed a rapport with Tillerson, who invited her to serve as his chief of staff.
+She developed a rapport with Tillerson, who invited her to be his chief of staff.
 According to press accounts, Peterlin has been described as a "fierce gatekeeper."
 She has also helped to impose sharp restrictions on both the media's and State Department staffers' access to Tillerson.

-Peterlin left the State Department effective March 31, 2018, following the firing of Secretary Tillerson.
+Peterlin left the State Department effective March 31, 2018, following the firing of Tillerson.